 HIGH-POWER TEAM

-This team will be the seventh team to participate in the Spaceport America Cup in Las Cruces, New Mexico.
-They will be competing in the 10,000ft Commercial Off-the-Shelf (COTS) Category.
+This team will be the eighth team to participate in the Spaceport America Cup in Las Cruces, New Mexico.
+They will be competing in the 30,000ft Commercial Off-the-Shelf (COTS) Category.

 Team Members